o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--university-of-washington/index.md

 **English proficiency can be shown in many ways, click [here](https://grad.uw.edu/policies-procedures/graduate-school-memoranda/memo-8-graduate-school-english-language-proficiency-requirements/) for more information

 ## Personal Statement Prompt
-> How have your prior activities and experiences (e.g., things you have done at school, in the workplace, in your community, and/or extracurricular activities) prepared you for this program and this field?
+How have your prior activities and experiences (e.g., things you have done at school, in the workplace, in your community, and/or extracurricular activities) prepared you for this program and this field?
 Please provide specific examples.
 [600 words maximum]

->Please describe your particular interest in Human Centered Design & Engineering, and explain what specific elements of the program make it a good fit for you.
+Please describe your particular interest in Human Centered Design & Engineering, and explain what specific elements of the program make it a good fit for you.
 How will this program assist you in your longer-term goals?
 Please provide specific examples.
 [600 words maximum]

-# Cost of Attendence at Master in Human Centered Design & Engineering (HCDE) - University of Washington
 ---

+# Cost of Attendence at Master of Human Centered Design & Engineering (HCDE) - University of Washington

 |   |   |
 |---|---|
 | Cost (per Credit) (in-state)      | **$860**          |
 | Cost (per Credit) (out-of-state)      | **$860**      |
 |Approx. Total Cost| **$41,280**|

 ---

-# What's special about Master in Human Centered Design & Engineering (HCDE) - University of Washington?
+# What's special about Master of Human Centered Design & Engineering (HCDE) - University of Washington?

 ## DRG's (Directed Research Groups) [🔗](https://www.hcde.washington.edu/research/directed)
 Faculty and research scientists in the department of Human Centered Design & Engineering run directed research groups, which offer students a wide range of opportunities to do hands-on work, from conducting usability tests for local companies all the way to collecting data on communication issues internationally.